-Normally, if the tax allowance exceeds the actual income, the result is that no taxes have to be paid, but no compensation exists for the 'remainder' of the tax allowance, the part that one cannot 'use' because income is insufficient.
-However, if the increase of the tax allowance is due to increases related to children, then part of the tax allowance is refundable in the form of a tax credit for children.
-The refundable amount is limited to €370 per child per year (2007).
+If the tax free amount exceeds the actual income, the result is that no taxes have to be paid, but no compensation exists for the 'remainder' of the tax free amount, the part that one cannot 'use' because income is insufficient.
+However, if the increase of the tax free amount is due to increases related to children, then part of the tax free amount is refundable in the form of a tax credit for children.
+The refundable amount is limited to €390 per child per year (2009).

-4. Credits in the case of replacement income
+2.6.6.2 Credits in the case of replacement income

 When part of one's income stems from replacement income (unemployment benefits, early retirement benefits, sickness and disability benefits, pensions), tax credits are applicable to that part.
-In Table 47 the yearly basic tax credits are shown for different types of replacement income.
-The amounts regard 2007.
-For most types of replacement income, the assessment unit is the individual, i.e. the recipient's family situation does not influence the amount of the credit.
-Only for the unemployment benefit (regular and for older employees), the assessment unit consists of the couple.
-Here, the family situation matters for the amount of the tax credit.
+In Table 51 the yearly basic tax credits are shown for different types of replacement income.
+The amounts regard 2009.
+For all types of replacement income, the assessment unit is the individual, i.e. the recipient's family situation does not influence the amount of the credit.
+From 2009 the assessment unit of the unemployment benefit (regular and for older employees) is the individual (married of single).
+The family situation does not matter for the amount of the tax credit.
 In what follows it will be explained how these credits are further reduced in function of total income.